 How do you see the future of customer experience?

 What are, in your opinion, the top challenges in customer experience that companies should be aware of now?

 How to overcome those challenges?

-Now, luckily for everyone and especially for the customers, more and more brands put more and more effort into developing its customer experience.
+Now, luckily for everyone and especially for the customers, more and more brands put more and more effort into improving their customer experience.

 So, what should we expect in the nearest future?

 More brands will (and should) bring up customer feedback to the decision-makers in the company, and with the help of some new amazing technologies, we’re changing the way businesses see their customers.